-- 1 Launch the Sentinel Control Center. - For more information, see "Sentinel Control Center" on page 21. - 2 Launch the Download Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Download Manager or click the sicon on the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Download Manager or click the sicon on the toolbar.
+- 1 Launch the Sentinel Control Center.

+- 2 Launch the Download Manager:

+- If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Download Manager or click the sicon on the toolbar.

+- If the Configuration menu is enabled, click the Configuration menu > Download Manager or click the local icon on the toolbar.

-3 Click Download Now.
+- 3 Click Download Now.